-Meghan Dougherty is both a web archivist and digital archeologist.
-Her research focuses on methods of preserving and studying web culture over time.
+Meghan Dougherty is the current director of the Film and Digital Media Program.
+As both a web archivist and digital archeologist, er research focuses on methods of preserving and studying web culture over time.

 This 12-time Emmy winner has recently won national awards for his short documentary on Vietnam Scooter Culture as well as his feature-length film V-Day: 11.11.11.

-Aaron Greer is the current director of the Film and Digital Media program.
-His work includes everything from documentaries to feature films and narrative shorts.
+Aaron Greer’s work includes everything from documentaries to feature films and narrative shorts.
 Greer’s recent award-winning feature film, titled Service to Man, was released in 2018 and is available via iTunes, Amazon, Google Play and all the standard streaming services.

 Jeff Harder is an associate professor with the School of Communication, who has been teaching at Loyola for over 20 years.
 During his tenure at Loyola, Harder has helped develop the content for many of the film and production courses offered by the school including: film genre, digital cinema, and video production.